Connect with others who understand.

 • Weight gain

-Early signs and symptoms of HS on or under the breasts include pain, burning, itching, and excessive sweating (known as hyperhidrosis), which may occur 12 to 48 hours before a lesion appears.
+Early signs and symptoms of HS on or around the breasts include pain, burning, itching, and hyperhidrosis (excessive sweating).
+These symptoms may start a day or two before a lesion appears.

 The large number of sweat glands beneath the breasts makes this area prone to developing hidradenitis suppurativa.
 The lesions may burst and leave scars.
-(DermNet NZ)
+(CC BY-NC-ND 3.0 NZ/DermNet)

-Skin lesions that form on or under the breasts can persist for days to months.
-The lesions can appear as deep, pea-size bumps similar to acne cysts or boils.
+Lesions that form on or under the breasts — or in other parts of the body — can last anywhere from a few days to several months.
+The lesions may look like deep, pea-size bumps, similar to acne cysts or boils.
 Larger lesions may burst and drain foul-smelling pus.
 Eventually, the lesions may leave scars and form interconnecting tunnels under the skin.
-Sometimes lesions disappear but then reappear.
+Sometimes, lesions disappear but then come back.

 Treatment for HS on and Under the Breasts

-Although there is no cure for HS, several treatment options can ease symptoms and reduce the likelihood that they will come back.
-Your dermatologist will help create a treatment plan based on the type, location, and severity of your HS lesions.
-The most commonly prescribed and recommended treatments for mild HS (Hurley stage 1) include:
+While there’s no known cure for HS, several treatments can help manage symptoms and reduce the chances of future flares.
+Your dermatologist will work with you to create a personalized treatment plan, based on the type, location, and severity of your HS lesions.

 In some cases, surgery may be the best option to clear HS on or around the breasts.
 “I had a recurring abscess on my breast cut open today,” wrote one member, “and they cleaned out the sinus tracts, as well as removing dead scar tissue and skin.”